 Cookies are text files placed on your device by your web browser in order to store information used to identify you or remember the history of your actions on the website.
 Please note that S/W places cookies on your device as part of your use of the services.

 Storage of, or access to, cookies requires your consent.
 You can give your consent, using relevant settings of the software installed on your telecommunications terminal equipment or found in the service configuration.
 You can determine conditions to store or access cookies by means of software settings or service configuration.
-However, we recommend that you keep standard settings for cookies, as disabling the option of accepting cookies may hinder or event prevent you from using certain services.
+However, we recommend that you keep standard settings for cookies, as disabling the option of accepting cookies may hinder or even prevent you from using certain services.
 If you do not wish us to store or access cookies you may opt out of storing cookies in your browser at any time.

 2. Other Collection Methods